dhiaCodes/autocomplete_google_places_widget/README.md

   /// A callback that is called when the user selects an option. final void Function(Prediction)? onOptionSelected;

+  /// A builder for the text field used to input search queries.
+  /// If not provided, a default text field will be used.
+  ///
+  /// Ensure using the provided [TextEditingController], [FocusNode] and [onFieldSubmitted] callback
+  /// to make the widget work properly.
+Check the package example for more details.
+  ///
+  /// Note: You should not use your own TextEditingController and FocusNode with the [textFormFieldBuilder], instead you can use
+  /// the provided TextEditingController and FocusNode provided in [GPlacesAutoComplete] widget. final Widget Function(
+          BuildContext, TextEditingController, FocusNode, void Function())?
+      textFormFieldBuilder;

   /// A builder for the options view. final Widget Function(
       BuildContext context,